vanzasetia/base-apparel-coming-soon-page/README.md

 For those of you who are wondering, why do I need to license this?
 - Well, first it's free 😁.
-- Second I checked this [Choose license website](https://choosealicense.com/) to help me chose a license.
+- Second I checked this [Choose license website](https://choosealicense.com/) to help me choose a license.
 - The last reason, if I don't want to choose a license, then [here's what gonna happen](https://choosealicense.com/no-permission/).

 ## References